ymcatwincities/openy-project/README.md

 ## Development environment

 You should use composer command without `--no-dev` if you would like to get environment that was configured especially for OpenY.
+This means you'd remove Vagrant/Docksal from the code tree.
 So it should look like this:
 ```
 composer create-project ymcatwincities/openy-project:8.1.x-development-dev MY_PROJECT --no-interaction
 cd MY_PROJECT && composer update